 I'm not saying that my building answers the question, but I hope its a start.
 Or at the very least a conversation opener about the subject.

-Our given program was to design a film house.
+The given program was to design a film house.
 Its requirements were to include indoor and outdoor movie theaters, cafe/restaurant space, retail space, administrative space, a film archive, and any other components we might want to add.
-The way we interpreted the program was left open.
+Interpretation of the program was left open.

 1. Communal Theater - most similar to a traditional movie theater, with opportunities to move the furniture around and create clusters of seats.
 Seats include couches of varying sizes and armchairs.